cb3017/cb3017.github.io/_posts/2025-04-03-Resistance_Phylogeny.md

 -   Save your tree in Newick format and visualize it using built-in tools from MEGA or Phylogeny.fr.

-## Interpreting the Phylogenetic Tree Using CARD Data {#interpreting-the-phylogenetic-tree-using-card-data .unnumbered}
+### Interpreting the Phylogenetic Tree Using CARD Data

 This phase is where you integrate resistance data: